Level Touch Smart Door Lock Review

 However, if you have a rental property or Airbnb, this smart lock is a very solid choice and a great solution to provide your guests.
 It comes with keycards for access as well as passes you can share and monitor with the Level Home app.

 The Level Touch is not inexpensive, clocking in at the top of the range for smart locks.
-Priced at $329, the smart lock and comes in two colors, Satin Nickel and Satin Chrome.
-Two additional options, a Polished Brass finish and Matte Black, will be released in early 2021 per the company.
-You can buy Level Touch on the company's website.
+Priced at $329, the smart lock and comes in four finishes, Satin Nickel, Satin Chrome, Polished Brass and Matte Black.
+You can buy Level Touch on the company's website, Amazon, Best Buy and Build.com.
+If a Ring owner, you can buy Level Touch on Ring's site too.

 Level Touch it is the first smart lock we have tested that includes a keycard.
 It's also one of the easiest smart locks to install when compared to the others we've tested.
 The Level Touch did remind us initially of the Kwikset Kevo smart lock we tested years ago, which also came with touch control and worked on a Bluetooth connection.
 But Level Touch has a lot more technology built inside its lock and setup was much easier, especially when compared with Kevo's setup.